Slavic Native Faith and Christianity: Conciliatory positions

 Some Russian Rodnovers have however attempted to improve relations with the Orthodox Church, arguing that Russian Orthodoxy had adopted many elements of pre-Christian belief and rites, though for some by corrupting their original meaning.
 In this way they argue that Russian Orthodoxy is distinct from other forms of Christianity, and seek to portray it as the "younger brother" of Slavic Native Faith.
 The same term "Orthodoxy" is regarded by many Rodnovers as having been usurped by the early Slavic Christians, as it originally referred to the ancient Slavic and Indo-European worldview, the Slavic equivalent Pravoslavie meaning to "praise" or "glorify" (slava) the "right" (Prav) universal law of God.

-Some hierarchs of the Russian Orthodox Church have called for a civil dialogue between Orthodox Christianity and Rodnovery, abandoning the strategies of antagonism and discrimination, prejudice and defamation, while recognising the values about connection with the land and the ancestral tradition that the Rodnover movement carries with itself, as "it is not worthwhile to erect vain and unfounded vilification and throw mud at our ancestors", as these values were "not even in sight for a thousand years in Russia, for rare exceptions, and even more so in other countries.
+Some hierarchs of the Russian Orthodox Church have called for a civil dialogue between Orthodox Christianity and Rodnovery, recognising the values about connection with the land and the ancestral tradition that the Rodnover movement carries with itself, as "it is not worthwhile to erect vain and unfounded vilification and throw mud at our ancestors", as these values were "not even in sight for a thousand years in Russia, for rare exceptions, and even more so in other countries.
 It is precisely this forgotten culture of the land, if one may call it that, that has now begun to revive in Russia" and could prevent that "we [Russians] become one hundred percent Westerners".
 Some Orthodox newspapers have presented the Rodnovers as brothers, sharers of the same values advocated by the Russian Orthodox Church.
 Based on these considerations, some hierarchs of the Church have even expressed the possibility of an integration of Rodnovery and the Russian Orthodox Church.

 The Orthodox Christian Old Believers, a movement that split out from the Russian Orthodox Church during the reform of Patriarch Nikon of Moscow in the seventeenth century, are seen by Rodnovers in a more positive light than the mainstream Russian Orthodox Church, as Old Believers are considered to have elements similar to those of the Slavic Native Faith.
 Scholars have studied how the Old Believers have preserved Indo-European and early Slavic ideas and practices such as the veneration of fire as a channel to the divine world, the symbolism of the colour red, the search for a "glorious death", and in general the holistic vision of a divine cosmos.